overwolf/overwolf.github.io/docs/topics/second-monitor.md

 3. We recommend you set [`native_window`](../api/manifest-json#native_window) flag to true.

+4. If your native window run as a second-screen with the game, make sure to set the [disable_hardware_acceleration](../api/manifest-json#disable_hardware_acceleration) manifest flag.
+It improves the performance of the game by reducing usage of the GPU while you are playing.

-4. Identify which screen is the secondary one and display the secondary window on that screen.
+5. Identify which screen is the secondary one and display the secondary window on that screen.
   Use the [getMonitorsList()](../api/overwolf-utils#getmonitorslistcallback) function for that.
   If you know the resolution of each screen, you can do the calculation for exactly where you should display your window.

-5. Note that the [GameInfo](../api/overwolf-games#gameinfo-object) object contains a monitorHandle and a windowHandle.
+6. Note that the [GameInfo](../api/overwolf-games#gameinfo-object) object contains a monitorHandle and a windowHandle.
 Take advantage of that if needed.
   Usage example: [identify](windows-resolution-size-position#identify-when-the-window-is-dragged-between-monitors) that the user moved the game window to the secondary screen.

-6. Use the transparent background window to share data and have your app windows communicate.
+7. Use the transparent background window to share data and have your app windows communicate.